SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-14-Git-Tutorial-optional/README.md

 changes would be **pushed** back to the origin repository to make them available to other developers however we are not allowing changes to our sample repository.

-## Rebase one branch onto another branch.
+## Step 7 Rebase one branch onto another branch.
 In some circumstances, it is better to retain all the commits that went into developing the feature and adding these commits to the `master` branch in sequence.
 This avoids issues when trying to audit the commit history where teams use multiple branches to develop features and bug-fixes.
 To accomplish this you would use **Rebase** instead of **Merge** to incorporate changes from one branch